Call of Duty: WWII: Multiplayer

-WWII introduces Headquarters, a social space for players to interact with each others.
+WWII introduces Headquarters, a social space for players to interact with each other.

 The multiplayer mode for Call of Duty: WWII was revealed on E3 2017, which took place from June 13–15.
 Sledgehammer Games announced features such as the new headquarters social space, divisions, war mode and the return to "boots-on-the-ground" gameplay.
-Players who pre-order the game were invited to a closed beta, which was released initially for the PlayStation 4, and later released on other platforms.
+Players who pre-ordered the game were invited to a closed beta, which was released initially for the PlayStation 4, and later released on other platforms.

 In online multiplayer matches, players are randomly assigned either to Allies or Axis side.
 With regards to playing as the latter, Glen Schofield, co-founder and co-studio head at Sledgehammer, said "We also make a distinction between the SS and the German regular army", clarifying "The big distinction that Germans still make today is that between the German military and the Nazis.
 We made sure we made that distinction in the game, that the Germans were doing their duty".
 Jörg Friedrich, one of the developers of Through the Darkest of Times, criticized this choice for promulgating the "myth of the clean Wehrmacht", a false revisionist claim that regular Wehrmacht forces, unlike the Waffen-SS, were not involved in war crimes or culpable for the Holocaust.
 Other critics have argued that the distinction between Wehrmacht soldiers and the Nazi party is not meaningful when the former's actions helped advance the latter's genocidal activities.
 They also argue that play as these factions gradually numbs the audience's reaction to and normalizes an otherwise abhorrent group.

 Instead of the usual create-a-class system, WWII features Divisions.
-Players can choose one out of five (later eight) divisions, each with their own different basic combat training, division training and weapon skills.
+Players can choose one of five (later eight) divisions, each with their own different basic combat training, division training, and weapon skills.
 Players need to progress through ranks in divisions in order to use additional perks, in addition to a global perk system named Basic Training.
-The divisions featured in the game are:
+The divisions featured in the game are: Infantry, Airborne, Armored, Mountain, and Expeditionary.
+Additional divisions, Resistance, Cavalry, and Commando, were added throughout 2018 as part of post-release updates.
+The Divisions system received an overhaul in April 2018 to address balancing issues.